 1) Out of the box, always fully charge your system before its first use.
-Systems are shipped only partially charged and must be fully charged to achieve proper run time.
-Most lights require a break-in period of a couple rides and charges to accurately calibrate the run-time indicator lights.
+Light systems are shipped only partially charged and must be fully charged to achieve proper run-time.
+Most lights require at least two to three discharges and full charge cycles to accurately calibrate the run-time indicator lights.
+This can mean a break-in period of a couple rides and charges.

-2) Charge before you ride if you haven't charged it in the last few days or weeks.
+2) Charge each time before you ride if you haven't done so in the last few days or weeks.
 Li-Ion batteries will slowly lose their charge over time.
-If you're ever feeling like your run-time (burn-time) was low on a particular ride, think back to when you charged it last.
-If it was recent enough, try a run-time test to verify the condition of your battery.
+If you're ever feeling like your run-time (burn-time) was low on a particular ride, think back to when you last charged your light.
+If it was recently, try a run-time test to verify the condition of your battery.
 Use the link below for instructions on how to test your light.

-4) Check in with your light at least 4 weeks prior to any trip.
-Is the battery charging; do all the functions work properly?
+5) Check in with your light at least 4 weeks prior to any trip.
+Is the battery charging?
+Do all the modes function properly?
+Is the length of runtime adequate?
 If not, this gives you plenty of time to contact our customer support team and resolve the issue.

-Please leave us an email so we can help get your light ready for the next adventure!
+Please send us an email so we can help get your light ready for the next adventure!